Aethylred/apaxage/README.md

 * *footer_fragment*: Inserts the string as a HTML fragment into the Apaxy footer.
 Does nothing if the `manage_apaxy` parameter is not `true`.
 * *manage_vhost*: If set to true, apaxage will set an `apache::vhost` resource to manage the Apaxage site.
 The default setting is `true`.
 If this is set to `false` the site vhost will have to be managed separately.
 * *manage_apaxy*: If set to true, apaxage will set up Apaxy on the document root with the Apaxage module.
 The default setting is `true`.
 If this is set to `false` then Apaxy will have to be managed separately.

+## The `apaxage::repo::yum` resource

+This resource defines a yum repository as a sub directory of the apaxage site deployed by the `apaxage` class.
+It currently uses the createrepo module to create and maintain the repository.

+### Parameters

+* *repository_dir*: This specifies the directory to be used for the repository, it must be a subdirectory within the directory tree underneath an apaxage site defined by the `apaxage` class.
+The default is to create a subdirectory under the apaxage document root using the `apaxage::repo::yum` resource's `name`.
+* *repo_cache_root_dir*:  Defines the directory where the yum repository data will be cached.
+The default is to use a subdirectory under `/var/cache/apaxage`.

+# To Do

+* Make apt repositories work (which may require somethign to handle GPG/PGP keys)
+* Consider merging the repo management libraries into apaxage

 # Dependencies